CliMA/ClimaAnalysis.jl/docs/src/index.md

 `OutputVar`s share the same start date, then the start date will remain in the resulting `OutputVar`s after performing binary operations on them.

+Unary operations are supported to, for example `log(max(var, 1e-8))` returns a new `OutputVar` with the functions applied to the data.

 #### `Visualize`

 We can directly visualize `OutputVar`s.